 - Most suicide bids were 10% below cost but some were 40% under cost!

-Therefore tender with caution:
+During hard times tender with caution:

-- Maximise your quality scores
+- Maximise your quality score

 Have you seen suicide bidding in your industry?